 BRIAN HART QUICK BIO

 Jane Esselstyn RN is a fresh, charismatic voice who brings her perspective and passion as a nurse, researcher, mother, and teacher to the forefront of the plant-based movement.
 She presents her work, research, and high energy demos around the world- and on her new YouTube channel with her firecracker mom, Ann Esselstyn.
 Women, families and community drive Jane’s work forward.
-She is the host of the annual conference, Prevent and Reverse Heart Disease for Women, focuses on the power of plants!
+She is the host of the annual conference, Prevent and Reverse Heart Disease for Women, which is focused on the power of plants!
 Jane claims, “Prevention is the new cure, and the most powerful, relevant, and protective medicine available”.
 With full enthusiasm, Jane co-founded Well, Now!
 Camp – an activity -filled, creative escape for plant-based women warriors – because vitality rocks!

 Jane is an avid and inventive designer of plant-strong recipes and the co-author of The Prevent and Reverse Heart Disease Cookbook.
 She created the recipe sections of #1 NYTimes bestseller, Plant-Strong and The Engine 2 Seven Day Rescue, by Rip Esselstyn.
 And she is co-author of The Engine 2 Cookbook.
 Jane brings her infectious energy and straight forward message to her presentations, cooking demonstrations, and cookbooks with clarity, hilarity, and a can-do attitude.

 Brian Hart M.Ed. is the founder and executive director of the Esselstyn Family Foundation, a non-profit with the mission to “Eradicate lifestyle related diseases through whole food, plant-based nutrition.”
 Brian is a highly experienced educator with over twenty-five years in the field as a teacher, administrator, and advocate for school change in both the public and private sectors.
-He is currently working for his own consulting company, EVOLV.ED.
 Brian specializes in collaborating with educators to help them create immersive, hands-on, experiential programs designed to transform thinking and build problem-solving skills.
-As well, he as his wife, Jane Esselstyn, travel the country educating people of all ages on the benefits of whole food, plant-based eating.
+As well, he and his wife, Jane, travel the country educating people of all ages on the benefits of whole food, plant-based eating.
 He is a former Outward Bound instructor, wilderness EMT, plant-based chef, teacher, middle school principal, and carpenter.

-When not carting his kids to and from swim practice or editing their papers, Brian is a committed, highly average ultra- endurance athlete with four Ironman finishes to his name, among other run, bike, and ski events.
+When not advocating for plant-based causes, he is a highly average ultra- endurance athlete with four Ironman finishes to his name, among other run, bike, and ski events.
 Brian graduated from Dickinson College with a BA in History.
 He earned his M.Ed. in teaching and curriculum design from Ursuline College.
 He also holds a Montessori Adolescent Endorsement and plant-based chef certificate from Rouxbe.